The Industrial 3D Printer Price

 3a.
 Fixed machine costs per part

 The machine costs consist of all the costs related to buying and owning the machine.
-Hereby you can think of purchase costs, installation costs and the cost of maintenance.
+Hereby you can think of the consumer or industrial 3D printer price, installation costs and the cost of maintenance.
 These costs are fixed and will be made regardless of whether a machine stands still or produces many parts a week.

 Obviously the more you produce, the less a single part will costs.
 You will see: an industrial 3D printer is not that expensive.
 Also because it has the capability to produce thousands of parts over their lifetime, the equipment ownership cost can become almost negligible.